jamie-forschmiedt/permutations/index.md

 ## Additional resources
 [Read more](https://en.wikipedia.org/wiki/Permutation) about permutations on Wikipedia. <br/>
+See [Chapter 6](https://projecteuclid.org/euclid.lnms/1215467415) of _Group Representations in Probability and Statistics_ by Persi Diaconis for explanations of Spearman's footrule, Spearman's rank correlation, Hamming distance, and Kendall's tau. <br/>
 [View](https://github.com/jamie-forschmiedt/permutations/blob/gh-pages/random-permutation.R) the R code to generate the permutations, run the statistical tests, and produce the bipartite and scatterplot graphs.